RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 Target data type (hash): string representing the number of seconds past midnight

-Example: An input PostgreSQL field value of '14:23:46.12345' is converted by Debezium to `"12:23:46.12345Z"` and stored in th target Redis database as redis target as: `44638.345"`.
+Example: An input PostgreSQL field value of `14:23:46.12345` is converted by Debezium to `"12:23:46.12345Z"` and stored in the target Redis database as `"44638.345"`.

 ### varbinary

 Target data type (hash): bytes string

-The binary value is either base64-encoded or hex-encoded, based on the value of the `binary.handling.mode` property in the connector configuration.
+The binary value is either [base64-encoded](https://en.wikipedia.org/wiki/Base64) or hex-encoded, based on the value of the `binary.handling.mode` property in the connector configuration.

 Example: When `binary.handling.mode` is set to `bytes`, the string `hello` is added to the table as a binary string (`0x68656C6C6F`).
-This is converted to `aGVsbG8=`, which is stored in the Redis database.
+This is converted to `"aGVsbG8="`, which is stored in the Redis database.

 ### varchar

 Target data type (hash): string, includes support for [UTF-8](https://en.wikipedia.org/wiki/UTF-8) and [Unicode](https://home.unicode.org/basic-info/faq/)

-Example: An input value of `"hello world"` is saved to the target Redis database as `"hello world"`
+Example: An input value of `"hello world"` is saved to the target Redis database as `"hello world"`.

 ### xml